 - demonstrate the feasibility, use, satisfaction with, or problems with a program before large-scale summative evaluation (looking at health outcomes)

 Many funding agencies will expect some sort of pilot/feasibility/process evaluation before funding a larger study such as a Randomized Controlled Trial (RCT).

 Formative research should be an integral part of developing or adapting programs, and should be used while the program is ongoing to help refine and improve program activities.
 Thus, formative evaluation can and should also occur in the form of a process evaluation alongside a summative evaluation such as an RCT.

 This journal fills an important gap in the academic journals landscape, as it publishes sound and peer-reviewed formative research that is critical for investigators to apply for further funding, but that is usually not published in outcomes-focused medical journals aiming for impact and generalizability.

 Summative evaluations of programs and apps/software that have undergone a thorough formative evaluation before launch have a better chance to be published in high-impact flagship journals; thus, we encourage authors to submit - as a first step - their formative evaluations in JFR (and their evaluation protocols in JMIR Research Protocols).

 In 2023, JMIR Formative Research received an inaugural Journal Impact Factor™ of 2.2 (Source: Journal Citation Reports™ from Clarivate, 2023).
-JMIR Formative Research is indexed in PubMed, PubMed Central, DOAJ, and Scopus, and the Emerging Sources Citation Index (Clarivate).
+JMIR Formative Research is indexed in PubMed, PubMed Central, DOAJ, Scopus, Sherpa/Romeo, EBSCO, and the Emerging Sources Citation Index (Clarivate).